 - Increase at a fixed rate every year

 You'll get a higher income early on in your retirement if you choose 'stay the same' option.
-But your income may go up to an even higher level later on in retirement if you chose 'increase by 3% every year'.
+But your income may go up to an even higher level later on in retirement if you choose 'increase at a fixed rate every year' or 'increase in line with the Retail Price Index (RPI)'.

 What you choose depends on what your goals are for retirement and your financial future.
 So how much money do you think you'll want in retirement?